alwaysgreenhq/alwaysgreen/README.md

 <!-- BEGIN: SOLUTION AUDIT -->

-# Nova "Green-SLA" Shipping Copilot – Solution Audit and Framing
+# AlwaysGreen "Green-SLA" Shipping Copilot – Solution Audit and Framing

 ## Problem Context: Failing CI/CD Drains Velocity

 Modern software teams often struggle with red builds, flaky tests, and broken pipelines that halt progress.
 A failing CI job means engineers spend hours babysitting pipelines – parsing logs, rerunning tests, and applying manual fixes.
 Current CI systems largely serve an alert-and-block role: they run tests and notify you of failures, but don't help fix the underlying issues.
 As a result, shipping velocity suffers; merges are delayed and developers lose focus context-switching to debug CI problems.

-Why Nova?
+Why AlwaysGreen?
 The gap is clear – while editors have coding copilots to assist with writing code, there's no "shipping copilot" ensuring that code actually gets to production.
-This is the problem Nova addresses: automatically turning failing pull requests into passing ones (or providing a bounded plan) so that every PR arrives shippable with minimal human intervention.
+This is the problem AlwaysGreen addresses: automatically turning failing pull requests into passing ones (or providing a bounded plan) so that every PR arrives shippable with minimal human intervention.

-## Solution Overview: Nova as a Self-Healing CI/CD Copilot
+## Solution Overview: AlwaysGreen as a Self-Healing CI/CD Copilot

-Nova is proposed as an autonomous CI/CD autopatcher – essentially a "self-healing" layer for your pipeline.
-On each pull request (PR), Nova will automatically:
+AlwaysGreen is proposed as an autonomous CI/CD autopatcher – essentially a "self-healing" layer for your pipeline.
+On each pull request (PR), AlwaysGreen will automatically:

 1. Reproduce the failure in a hermetic environment (same dependencies, seeds, etc.),
 2. Diagnose the root cause,